SRGSSR/srgmediaplayer-apple/README.md

 ### Working with the library

 To learn about how the library can be used, have a look at the [getting started guide](Documentation/Getting-started.md).

+### Logging

+The SRG Media Player library internally uses the [SRG Logger](https://github.com/SRGSSR/srglogger-ios) library for logging.
+This logger either automatically integrates with your own logger choice, or can be easily integrated with it.
+Refer to the SRG Logger documentation for more information.

 ## Demo project